cloudevents/spec/GOVERNANCE.md

 * PRs that have objections/concerns will be discussed off-line by interested parties.
 A resolution, updated PR, will be expected from those talks.

+## Active Members

+Membership in the Serverless WG is based on a paricipating company, organization or nonaffiliated individual.

+* Each participating company or organization may assign a primary and secondary representative.
+* A participating company, or nonaffiliated individual, is considered an **Active Member** by having any of their assigned representative(s) attend 3 out of the last 4 meetings.
+They obtain voting rights after the 3rd meeting, not during.
+* Meeting attendence will be formally tracked [here](https://docs.google.com/spreadsheets/d/1bw5s9sC2ggYyAiGJHEk7xm-q2KG6jyrfBy69ifkdmt0/edit#gid=0).
+  Members must acknowledge their presence verbally, meaning, adding yourself to the "Attendees" section of the Agenda document is not sufficient.

 ## Voting

 If a vote is taken during a WG meeting, the follow rules will be followed:

-* There is only 1 vote per participating company, or nonaffiliated individual.
-* Each participating company can assign a primary and secondary representative.
-* A participating company, or nonaffiliated individual, attains voting rights by having any of their assigned representative(s) attend 3 out of the last 4 meetings.
-They obtain voting rights after the 3rd meeting, not during.
-* Only WG members with voting rights will be allowed to vote.
+* Only [Active Members](#active-members) will be allowed to vote.
 * A vote passes if more than 50% of the votes cast approve the motion.
 * Only "yes" or "no" votes count, "abstain" votes do not count towards the total.
-* Meeting attendence will be formally tracked [here](https://docs.google.com/spreadsheets/d/1bw5s9sC2ggYyAiGJHEk7xm-q2KG6jyrfBy69ifkdmt0/edit#gid=0).
-  Members must acknowledge their presence verbally, meaning, adding yourself to the "Attendees" section of the Agenda document is not sufficient.